 The AAFP Congress of Delegates (COD) is holding its annual meeting this week in San Antonio.
 The COD is the AAFP policy-making body charged with representing the views and opinions of family physicians.

-The COD consists of two delegates and two alternates from each state(81 page PDF) as well as representatives of U.S. territories and other constituencies.
+The COD consists of two delegates and two alternates from each state(0 bytes) as well as representatives of U.S. territories and other constituencies.
 The COD meets annually to develop and set policy for the AAFP.
 The COD, as a body, is the voice of the members and is the setting where the AAFP's policies on a wide variety of issues are developed, debated and acted upon.

 This week the Congress of Delegates will consider more than 50 resolutions submitted by constituent chapters.
 The resolutions submitted focus on the most timely and relevant issues to family medicine and family physicians.
 For example, there are a series of resolutions that seek to reduce the administrative and regulatory burden on family physicians by streamlining prior authorization programs, harmonizing quality reporting programs, improving the functionality of electronic health records and placing appropriate limitations on maintenance of certification programs.

 Other hot topics include resolutions regarding the need to increase graduate medical education positions for family medicine, establishing resources for members struggling with burnout, and several resolutions aimed at timely public health issues.